neogeographica/mythdeck/myth_config/installation.rst

 * `Myth TFL Quicktime Cutscenes`_
 * `Myth TFL Multiplayer Mappack`_

 Installing Myth addons is generally just a matter of extracting files into the right location as per their READMEs.
-In these cases, the end result though will be (for the two "Cutscenes" patches) a bunch of ".mov" files that go into a "cutscenes" subdirectory in your Myth 2 installation, and (for the other three downloads) three large files that go into the "plugins" subdirectory.
+In these cases, the end result will be:

+* For the two "Cutscenes" patches: a bunch of ".mov" files that go into a "cutscenes" subdirectory in your Myth 2 installation.
+Create that subdirectory if needed.
+* For the other three downloads: three large files that go into the "plugins" subdirectory.

 Adding to Steam
 ---------------